 This information has been obtained from the May 2015 issue of The Whole Dog Journal.

-This year Stern Grove seems to have more foxtails than Stern Grove so I am avoiding Fort Funston until they disappear there.
+This year Fort Funston seems to have more foxtails than Stern Grove so I am avoiding Fort Funston until they disappear there.